CraigFan96/326-workshops/workshop-02/workshop-02.md

 ourselves to ensure that everyone is contributing to team projects.

 In this workshop, you will learn how to use the version control system [Git](https://git-scm.com) effectively in a group setting.
-While Git has a many commands and features, this workshop will only cover the few core Git commands that developers actually use on a regular basis.
+While Git has many commands and features, this workshop will only cover the few core Git commands that developers actually use on a regular basis.